-A variety of other methods will also be used to optimise retention, response rates and completion rates.
-Examples of methods suggested by the Chiypep youth forum include prize draws for shopping vouchers, trial branded merchandise or 'freebies' (such as pens, stickers and badges), thank you vouchers, using the school house point system to encourage engagement, and having more senior school young people as Research Champions in each school to provide peer credibility.
+A variety of methods will be considered to optimise retention, response rates and completion rates.
+Examples of methods suggested by the Chilypep youth forum include prize draws for shopping vouchers, trial branded merchandise or 'freebies' (such as pens, stickers and badges), thank you vouchers, using the school house point system to encourage engagement, and having more senior school young people as Research Champions in each school to provide peer credibility.

-At this point it is planned that: all young people who agree to participate (return a consent form) will be entered into a prize draw with the chance of winning £100 in vouchers; all parents/carers who complete the final parent/carer resource use questionnaire will be entered into a prize draw with the chance of winning £100 in vouchers; all young people who complete the baseline questionnaire and dental assessment will be given a £10 voucher as a thank you; all young people who complete the final follow-up questionnaire and dental assessment will be given a £5 voucher as a thank you.
+At this point it is planned that: all parents/carers who complete Parent/Carer Questionnaires will be entered into a prize draw with the chance of winning £300 in vouchers (one prize draw annually); all young people who complete the baseline questionnaire and dental assessment will be given a £10 voucher as a thank you; all young people who complete the final follow-up questionnaire and dental assessment will be given a £5 voucher as a thank you; and all young people will receive freebies such as pens during data collection activities.